malramsay64/phd-thesis/03_Dynamics/results.md

 This plateau region is indicative of dynamics which are not described by Brownian motion, and more notably regions of dynamic heterogeneities.
+A structural description of this region describes the particles being stuck in 'cages', local regions which require significant free energy to escape.
+The value of the Mean Squared Displacement which corresponds to the end of the plateau region can be interpreted as the

 ![The diffusion constant as a function of temperature normalised by the melting point for a range of pressures.